isabella232/document-services.en/help/usecases/jobposting.md

   result.writeToStream(writableStream);
 ```

-Create a WritableStreamBuffer to write the contents.
+To write the contents, create a WritableStreamBuffer.
 With the finish event, it's time to execute the SQL query.
 The node-postgres package automatically converts the Buffer parameter to the BYTEA format.
 The query redirects the user to /job/{id}, an endpoint created later.

-For PDF Embed API, we also need an endpoint that returns just the PDF contents:
+For PDF Embed API, you also need an endpoint that returns just the PDF contents:

 ```
   router.get('/pdf/:id', async function (req, res, next) {